 Here are some simple tips you can use for best results when brushing with braces:

-Watch Our Video Below for Brushing and Flossing Instructions Plus Other Instructions for Taking Care of Braces
+Watch Our Video Below for Instruction on Brushing and Flossing with Braces Plus Other Instructions for Taking Care of Braces

 Living With Braces: Foods You Should Avoid

 After braces have been placed, the teeth are usually “tender” and sensitive for three to ten days.
 During this brief period, softer foods are recommended.